jsloop42/dreamlisp/README.md

 #### partition/2

-Takes a predicate function and a collection, applies the function to each element in the collection and returns the resulting collection partitioned into two, where first one satisifies the pedicate and the second does not.
+Takes a predicate function and a collection, applies the function to each element in the collection and returns the resulting collection partitioned into two, where the first one satisfies the predicate and the second does not.

 ```
 λ user> (partition (fn (x) (> x 4)) [4 2 5 3 1 7])